katcipis/sophia/notes/xp-explained.md

 Delivering half baked stuff will hurt the confidence and respect the client has on you.
 And internally the respect and trust of the organization for the team.

+## Control is an illusion

+It is interesting that I believe in that but when it comes to developing software I found myself panicking because of the lack of control.
+One of the main consequences of feeling out of control is working on the weekends, because it really gives you a false sense of regaining control and kicking some ass.

+Dont do that, control is an illusion.
+If some work will be done on the weekends, be sure this is not the reason, because it is an stupid reason.

+## Quick ideas

+* Make smaller contracts with clients, both will benefit from it
+* Authority must be aligned with responsibility (the one that decides is also responsible for execution)
+* TDD the architecture.
+Want to scale better ?
+First write the load test that breaks the architecture, them improve it.
+* Build a small system and split it as it grows (reminds me of microservices)
+* No defect is acceptable, every single one is a way to improve and learn, not part of life.
+* Team metrics: Post development defects + Time from investiment to return of the investiment
+* Deliver documentation with the system and collect information on how it is used (remove docs that are unused)